Ericsson/dataplanebook/src/glossary.rst

       user space process to be run.

       Keeping interrupts disabled for a long time may cause issues if other interrupts occur.
-Keeping the core occuppied some particular task which is not strictly required to handle the interrupt, but rather is just caused by it, may prevent the core from working on some more urgent task.
+Keeping the core occupied with some particular task which is not strictly required to handle the interrupt, but rather is just caused by it, may prevent the core from working on some more urgent task.